ethangoldcga/battle/README.md

 The battlefield is located 10 light seconds from your terminal, and as such all vision is delayed by 10 seconds.

 ## Winning the game

-The last robot / spaceship pair standing is the winner.
-Each game expires after 5 minutes at which point the most healthy spaceship is deemed the winner.
+If all other robots have been destroyed, the last robot / spaceship pair standing is the winner.
+Each game expires after 5 minutes at which point the most the winner is determined by the sum of each surviving robot's remaining health and the total damage it caused to other robots.